smaashthemac/muscene/README.md

 - Daniel Smith
 - Carly Lucas-Melanson
 - Christina Davis
-- Tim Lee
+- Timothy Lee
 - Kaitlyn Adams

-<a href="https://muscene.herokuapp.com/">View the finished product on Heroku.</a>
+<a href="https://guarded-garden-73772.herokuapp.com/">View the finished product on Heroku.</a>

 # Technologies Used